 Advocating for kids – in and out of the hospital

 As a nonprofit pediatric hospital, our bottom line is kids – this means that positive hospital margins are reinvested into the health and well-being of children.
 Putting that work into numbers isn’t easy.
-However, in 2011, Children's Colorado reported more than $141 million in “community benefit” activities – that is, activities we conducted as a hospital that went beyond caring for patients and made an impact on our community at large.
+However, in 2012, Children's Colorado reported more than $150 million in “community benefit” activities – that is, activities we conducted as a hospital that went beyond caring for patients and made an impact on our community at large.
 This includes everything from dental screening and immunization clinics for kids, to financial counseling and car seat education for parents.
-Read more about our work in the community (.pdf)
+Read more about our 2012 Community Benefit (.pdf)

 Creating the Children’s Health Advocacy Institute (CHAI)